Somfic/docs--md/eliteapi/eliteva/readme.md

 What if the landing gear is already retracted, what if the commander is currently in supercruise?
 Or what if the landing gear key is not actually the `G` key?

 There are a lot of scenarios where this macro would fail.
-EliteVA can help you turn your profiles into intelligent voice assistantances that actually know what is going on in-game.
+EliteVA can help you turn your profiles into intelligent voice assistant's that actually know what is going on in-game.

 ### With EliteVA
 When using EliteVA we can make the macro smarter in a lot of ways.